Ready to Get Your Logo?

 What is logo digitization?

 Before you learn how to digitize a logo, you must understand what it means.
 Let’s say that you created a body scrub business three years ago that’s picked up loyal customers and they approach you saying they want t-shirts to wear because they love the brand so much.
 Unfortunately, you can’t just use a PNG or JPEG file of a logo and proceed to use it in an embroidery machine.
 ‘How to embroider a logo?’ you ask.
 It is quite simple; you just need to learn how to digitize a logo in a way that the machine understands them.
 You can do this by converting them into embroidery files.
 Every file depends on the kind of machine you have on hand; you must use the correct one for the machine to deliver the best results.

 How to digitize an image for embroidery?

 Learn how to digitize embroidery designs using these simple steps:

 Before you digitize image for embroidery, you need to start with a logo.
-If you do not have one, you should consider making one using a logo maker or logo maker.
+If you do not have one, you should consider making one using our logo maker or logo maker.
 Whether you are looking for a photography logo, real estate logo, construction logo, or any other branding you can find a suitable design.
 Then, place the design file into a digitizing software to eliminate any blank spaces surrounding the image for embroidery.

 Measure the space on the merch you want your logo to appear over.
 Before you lock the picture, ensure you have placed correct and precise dimensions for your logo, as the final product would have the exact design size over it.